Melania Trump Wears Same Valentino Dress 2 Days In A Row In Washington, D.C.

-First Lady Melania Trump wore the same red Valentino dress two days in a row while in Washington, D.C this week.
+First lady Melania Trump wore the same red Valentino dress two days in a row while in Washington, D.C this week.
 It looks like the “Kate Middleton effect” may have rubbed off on the first lady.

 Daily Mail reports that Melania first wore the $2,950 dress when she watched her husband sign two bills into law on Tuesday that allow women into STEM careers.
-Later that day, she changed her wardrobe and donned a $10,000 Michael Kors black sequined outfit for the Address to Congress.
+Later that day, she changed her wardrobe and donned a $10,000 Michael Kors black sequined outfit for the address to Congress.
 On Wednesday, Melania Trump opted to wear same red Valentino dress she had on the day before when she visited the Children’s National in Washington, D.C.

-The first lady tweeted a photo of her with the children and their parents in the new healing garden on her FLOTUS Twitter account.
+The first lady tweeted a photo of her with the children and their parents in the new healing garden on her @FLOTUS Twitter account.

 “Thank you for welcoming me @ChildrensHealth.
 My prayers and thoughts are with all of the children and families. #GROWUPSTRONGER,” Melania captioned the image.